cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 ```

 ### Creating the policyID
-Just as in generating native assets, we will first of all need to generate some policy-related files like key pairs and a policy script.
+Just as in generating native assets, we will need to generate some policy-related files like key pairs and a policy script.

 ```bash
 mkdir policy